Yandex Cloud

 Getting startedGetting started

-1. Create a new Managed Service for ClickHouse® cluster and enable public access to it from the host.
-You can also use an existing cluster with publicly available hosts.
+1. Create a new Managed Service for ClickHouse® cluster with public host access.
+You can also use an existing cluster with publicly accessible hosts.

 2. Configure cluster security groups.